gadiyapudi/Body-Index-Calculator/README.md

    GOAL :

-        IN THIS PROJECT I WANT TO CALCULATE BODY INDEX MASS(BMI).
+        IN THIS PROJECT I WANT TO CALCULATE BODY MASS INDEX(BMI).

        ~~ FOR CALCULATING BMI WE JUST APPLY TWO SIMPLE STEPS